IT ALL STARTS WITH WEEDS

 One of the biggest concerns about spraying the original formulation of dicamba is that it vaporizes quickly and can travel through the air.
 Farmers were prohibited from using it because when it drifts, it can kill most broad-leafed plants not genetically engineered to withstand it.

 Monsanto claimed its new formulation of dicamba was less likely to drift, but it hadn’t been approved by the EPA (Environmental Protection Agency) when the soybeans were ready to go to market.
 Rather than wait for the EPA’s approval, Monsanto released the soybeans without the new weed killer.

 This left farmers in a bit of a pinch.
 How were they supposed to kill the super weeds that were threatening their crops without the new herbicide?
 Desperate, some farmers felt their only choice was to illegally spray the older formulation of dicamba.
 The one that was prone to drift.
-When they sprayed, it resulted in an unprecedented drift.
-The ‘dicamba-drift’ decimated over 200,000 acres of crops and cost farmers hundreds of thousands of dollars.
+When they sprayed, it resulted in an unprecedented ‘dicamba-drift’ that decimated over 200,000 acres of crops and cost farmers hundreds of thousands of dollars.

 THE DICAMBA-DRIFT LAWSUIT AGAINST MONSANTO

 The first suit filed against Monsanto for the ‘dicamba-drift’ was in December of last year on behalf of Missouri’s largest peach grower, Bader Farms (Bader Farms, Inc., et al v.
 Monsanto Company).
 They claim to have lost over 30,000 trees due to dicamba-drift, with financial losses estimated in the millions.